Release notes

 • In _plot_matplotlib:

-• Add diferent colors to harmonics lines
+• Add different colors to harmonics lines

 • For both methods: Restructure code to increase efficiency (reduce plotting time): I could the plot time in an half by rearranging some routines.